 For sheer number of free features, you just can't beat the TuneWiki.
 This app allows you to listen to internet radio (Last.fm and Shoutcast), easily search for music videos on Youtube (subtitles included), see the top charts in the country and (perhaps most interestingly) check out a map of nearby TuneWiki users and see what they're listening to.
 I found out that down the street, some dude was rocking out to Rage Against the Machine, while just farther north someone else was

-getting it on listening to Will Smith's "Just the Two of Us."
+listening to Will Smith's "Just the Two of Us."
 This knowledge is precious.